Chart Color Schemes

 Infrastructure

-Prahran - Windsor has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Prahran - Windsor has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 56 potential impact projects in total.
-Notable ones are Grandview Prahran, Essex Street Public Housing Redevelopment, Society Armadale, and Prahran Market Restoration.
-The following details projects likely most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 56 projects potentially impacting the area.
+Notable ones are Grandview Prahran, Essex Street Public Housing Redevelopment, Prahran Market Restoration, and Chomley Terraces.
+The following details these most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.